 Sun, sand and surf!
 You can enjoy all three without ever having to hit the road or show your passport.
-So slip on your swimsuit, grab your most stylish pair of shades and enjoy Hamilton’s versions of paradise on the water.
+So grab some sunscreen and hit up one of these sunny Hamilton beaches.

 Don’t leave without trying the coolest new attractions – Boarder Pass Wakeboarding (like water skiing without a boat) and Treetop Trekking Hamilton, an adventure park with a zip line and aerial games.

 Fishing, fun and frolic: Christie Lake

 *Please note Christie Lake beach and swimming area is temporarily closed.

 Antique enthusiasts know Christie, for its twice-a-year Christie Antique and Vintage Show.
 Over the summer, there are plenty of non-shopping activities to discover including disc golf, similar to golf but with a Frisbee and not a golf ball.

 Hikers and bikers are in their happy place here with more than 10 kilometres of trails through pine-filled forests and meadows.
 If you’re more of a water type, rent a canoe or kayak onsite and explore to the fullest.

 Thrills and chills in action central: Confederation Park/Van Wagner’s Beach

 With more than 93 hectares, Confederation Beach Park in the northeast part of the city, ticks a lot of boxes.